Cathay Pacific Visa Signature Card

 Applicants who are declined for the Cathay Pacific Visa Signature will automatically be considered for the Cathay Pacific Visa, which has different rates, terms, and benefits.

-The Cathay Pacific Visa Signature rates vary based on the Prime Rate, but the APR is variable and currently hovers around 17.49% to 20.49%, with an annual fee of $95.
+The Cathay Pacific Visa Signature rates vary based on the Prime Rate, but the APR hovers between 18.24% and 21.24% (variable) with an annual fee of $95.
 Though the APR may be higher than some competitors, and currently lacks perks like 0% financing on initial purchases, the card does offer a rewards program, which is likely the most attractive feature for U.S.-based travelers seeking Asia Miles.

 One of the major benefits of the card, particularly for those who want to accumulate Asia miles, is the reward structure and signup bonus.
 Applicants who are approved for the card can earn up to 60,000 miles – 35,000 of which are earned upon spending $2,500 in the first 90 days of opening the account, and 25,000 of which are rewarded when the cardholder spends an additional $7,500 in the first 12 months.

-The standard mile rewards allow cardholders to earn two Asia Miles per dollar spent on Cathay Pacific travel and in-flight purchases, 1.5 Asia Miles per dollar spent on dining in the U.S. and abroad as well as international purchases, and 1 Asia Mile per dollar spent on all other purchases made in the U.S.
+The standard mile rewards allow cardholders to earn two Asia Miles per dollar spent on dining and on Cathay Pacific travel and in-flight purchases , 1.5 Asia Miles per dollar spent on international purchases, and 1 Asia Mile per dollar spent on all other purchases made in the U.S.

 In addition to points rewards, new members also receive a variety of other perks including a complimentary, year-long Green membership to the Marco Polo Club; 10 percent savings on Asia Miles Gift Miles, Mileage Renewals, and Mileage Transfer Frees; and no foreign transaction fees.